 Measuring the toggle rate becomes a more complex and a time-consuming process as module size increases.
 A toggle flip-flop has a 100% toggle rate, an 8-bit counter has 28%, and 16-bit counter has 14%.

-Figure 4-68 is an example of how to calculate the toggle rate for a 4-bit counter.
+Figure 1 is an example of how to calculate the toggle rate for a 4-bit counter.

-Figure 4-68: Output Waveform of a 4-bit Counter
+Figure 1: Output Waveform of a 4-bit Counter

-Figure 4-68 shows the simulation wave form of a 4-bit counter.
+Figure 1 shows the simulation wave form of a 4-bit counter.
 D0 stands for the LSB of the count, and D3 stands for the MSB.
 The toggle rate of D0 is 100% because D0 changes after every clock cycle.
 The toggle rate of D1 is 50% because D1 changes after every two clock cycles.
 The toggle rate of D2 is 25% because D2 changes after every four clock cycles.
 The toggle rate of D3 is 12.5% because D3 changes after every eight clock cycles.
-In this example, the average toggle rate of a 4-bit counter derived in the following equation is 46.875%.
+The average toggle rate of a 4-bit counter is derived as follows: